ThilinaRajapakse/simpletransformers/README.md

 - Multi-Modal Classification
 - Conversational AI.

+### Documentation Updates

+**New documentation is now live at [simpletransformers.ai](https://simpletransformers.ai/)**

+Currently added:

+- Text classification
+- NER
+- Question answering
+- Language model training
+  - Language model fine-tuning
+  - Training language models from scratch

+Any feedback will be immensely helpful in improving the documentation!
+If you have any feedback, please leave a comment in the [issue](https://github.com/ThilinaRajapakse/simpletransformers/issues/342) I've opened for this.

 ### Latest

 #### 2020-05-05

 - T5 Model support added

-#### 2020-05-03

-**New documentation is now live at [simpletransformers.ai](https://simpletransformers.ai/)**

-Only text classification, NER, and question answering tasks are added so far but the others will follow in the next few days.
-Any feedback will be immensely helpful in improving the documentation!
-If you have any feedback, please leave a comment in the [issue](https://github.com/ThilinaRajapakse/simpletransformers/issues/342) I've opened for this.

 #### 2020-04-27